 I wanted to put together a total list of fish species I’ve caught, just to try and keep a running tab.
-Hopefully it will continue to grow as I fish more new waters.
+Hopefully it will continue to grow as I fish new waters.
 I think I get just as excited catching new species as I do catching truly big fish.
 I’m not on any kind of mission to catch a certain number of species, I just think it will be interesting to maintain and revisit the list from time to time.
 It should also help to serve as a place to ID a fish that you’ve caught, but have no idea what it is.
 Of course, I’m not a biologist, so take what I post with a grain of salt, most of my knowledge comes from experience, and the internet.
-Also, be sure to check out Lance Coley’s article posted on Riverbassin last year called “What the Heck Kinda Bass is That?”.
-It takes a look at each bass species, even breaking it down to subspecies, complete with pictures from Lance himself (with 1-2 exceptions).
-I don’t plan to go into the detail that Lance did, but I’ve got to start somewhere.
 In time I will add other freshwater fish from different families, then move on to saltwater, but for now here are the sunfishes.
-Update, May 2016: Lance has published an update to his 2011 article on Southern River Fishing, check it out: “What the Heck Kinda Bass is That?”.
-I’ll leave both links up in case something happens to either site.
+Update, June 2018: Both of Lance Coley’s articles on black bass species have gone the way of the do-do.
+Tim Bonvechio and Patrick Cooney have a pretty good article on black bass up on The Fisheries Blog highlighting the 9 species that the scientific community are in agreement on.
+Work is being done to add more and those are mentioned in the article as well, so be sure to check it out.

 Warning to some though, things are about to get nerdy.
 I’ll separate each species according to it’s taxonomy.
 Today I’ll start in freshwater with the sunfishes, family Centrarchidae, which has 8 genera, and 28 species native to North America.
 So far I’ve caught 16 of them.
 It helps to live in the Southeastern U.S. if you want to catch a variety of sunfish.